KITcar-Team/kitcar-gazebo-simulation/README.md

 ## Setup

-This repository can be used in combination with `kitcar-ros` and `kitcar-gazebo-utils`.
+Clone this repository in the same directory as `kitcar-ros` (*aka. $KITCAR_REPO_PATH*).

 Therefore the init script must be called.
 Change into `kitcar-gazebo-simulation` folder and run the script:
 ```
 cd $KITCAR_REPO_PATH/kitcar-gazebo-simulation
 ./init/init.sh

 ```
 Furthermore the following packages must be installed:
 ```